Brownian motion on stable looptrees: Introduction

 Richier showed in \cite{RichierIICUIHPT} that the incipient infinite cluster (IIC) of the Uniform Infinite Half-Planar Triangulation (UIHPT) has the structure of a discrete looptree, but where each of the loops are filled with independent critically percolated Boltzmann triangulations.
 The size of the loops of this looptree are given by a distribution in the domain of attraction of a $\frac{3}{2}$-stable law and the results of our companion paper \cite{ArchInfiniteLooptrees} imply that the boundary of this cluster converges after rescaling to the infinite stable looptree $\L_{3/2}^{\infty}$.
-The question of the scaling limit of the whole cluster is more subtle and is discussed in \cite[Section 6]{RichierIICUIHPT}, but we hope the methods used in this article will be a good starting point for studying random walks on the IIC.
+The question of the scaling limit of the whole cluster is more subtle but is conjectured to be the $\frac{7}{6}$-stable map \cite[Section 5.4]{BerCurMierPerconTriang}, and we hope the methods used in this article will be a good starting point for studying random walks on the IIC.
 In particular, we anticipate that such a random walk might fall into a framework similar to the discussions of \cite{AlRuiFreiKigSSG}, in that the looptree forming the boundary of the IIC may play a role analogous to that of the classical Sierpinski gasket in that article.
 If this is the case, then understanding random walks on looptrees is a crucial first step to understanding a random walk on the IIC.